 Schools, hospitals and even 5 star hotels around Taksim Square opened their doors to the injured.
 Doctors filled the classrooms and hotel rooms to provide first aid.
 Some police officers refused to spray innocent people with tear gas and quit their jobs.
 Around the square they placed jammers to prevent internet connection and 3g networks were blocked.
 Residents and businesses in the area provided free wireless network for the people on the streets.
 Restaurants offered food and water for free.

-residents have mutual respect for each other and help each other, and the government can learn a lot from this.
+It looks like residents have mutual respect for each other and help each other, and the government can learn a lot from this.

 Sources: click here and here